meet the Team

 Our team have much experience supporting clients with a diverse range of shareholder disputes, including shareholder and director disputes, offshore shareholder disputes, and 50/50 shareholder disputes.

-With substantial expertise across modern sectors, including SaaS, crypto, creative industries, and fintech, we understand the unique challenges of fast-paced industries, and we shape our guidance to meet their specific demands.
+With substantial expertise across modern sectors, including SaaS, crypto, and creative industries, we understand the unique challenges of fast-paced industries, and we shape our guidance to meet their specific demands.

 As a certified B Corp and a firm recognised for excellence in talent management, shortlisted for The Lawyer’s Best Talent Management Award 2025, we proudly champion a people-first culture and a firm commitment to ethical practices.
 We’ve also contributed expert legal insights to HSBC Innovation Banking’s 2025 Venture Capital Term Sheet Guide, demonstrating our role as a trusted voice for businesses across the UK.